SFDO-Tooling/CumulusCI/docs/robot_new.rst

    │       ├── results
    │       └── tests

-Though the examples and exercies in this documentation will illustrate the use of most of these folders, see <link to ADVANCE ROBOT doc>_ for more details on each one.
+Though the examples and exercies in this documentation will illustrate the use of most of these folders, see `Advanced Robot <LINK TODO>` for more details on each one.

-..
-CONFIRM BEFORE DELETION
-..
-The ``cci project init`` command creates a folder named ``robot`` at the root of your repository.
-Within that folder is a subfolder for your project Robot files.
-If your project depends on keywords from other projects, those keywords are stored in the ``robot`` folder under their own project name.

-.. .. code-block:: console
-   MyProject/
-   ├── robot
-   │   └── MyProject
-   │       ├── doc
-   │       ├── resources
-   │       ├── results
-   │       └── tests

-..
-Also inside the ``robot`` project's folder:
-   * ``doc``: The folder where generated documentation will be placed.
-   * ``resources``: The folder where you store your own keyword files.
-You can create `robot keyword files <http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#creating-user-keywords>`_ (``.resource`` or ``.robot``) as well as `keyword libraries <http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#creating-test-libraries>`_ (``.py``).
-      * For keyword files we recommend using the ``.resource`` suffix.
-   * ``results``: This folder isn't created by `cci project init`.
-Instead, it is automatically created the first time you run your tests.
-All generated logs and screenshots of these tests are stored in the ``results`` folder.
-   * ``tests``: The folder where you store your test suites.
-You are free to organize this folder however you please, including adding subfolders.

 Robot Test Breakdown
 --------------------

-Again, here's the basic Robot test for creating a new Contact object featured at the beginning of this documentation.
+Again, here's the basic Robot test case for creating a new Contact object.
 To follow along, save this code in a file named ``create_contact.robot`` in the ``robot/<ProjectName>/tests`` folder of your project's repository.
 This file is considered to be a test suite by virtue of having  the ``.robot`` extension with a ``Test Cases`` section.
 The test itself creates a new contact and then confirms that the contact has the correct first and last names.

 .. code-block:: robotframework